Search results for:

-Etsy is its own company and will do what’s best for them.
+Etsy is its own company and will do what's best for them.
 And that might not be necessarily best for you.
 But you have no choice but to go along with any changes they want to make.
-If they decide they want to make a layout or design change of their website, they will.
-If or how it affects your shop isn’t their concern.
-If they decide they want to change their algorithm and show search results on the site differently, they will.
-If that means your items aren’t showing up as often, well… get used to it or redo your shop over and over in hopes of cracking the code and getting your items in front of customers again.
+If they decide they want to make a layout or design change to their website, they will.
+If or how it affects your shop isn't their concern.
+If they decide they want to change their algorithm and show search results differently, they will.
+If that means your items aren't showing up as often, well… get used to it or redo your shop over and over in hopes of cracking the code and getting your items in front of customers again.

 And guess what?
 You could wake up one morning and find your entire shop is… GONE.
 Just ask Lisa Jacobs.
 You're not in control.
 And that's not a good thing for any business.

-It’s hard to stand out
+It's hard to stand out.

 Search engine traffic can be hard to come by

-With so many items that share the same features and similar descriptions, it’s probably not going to be easy to rank in the search engines for it.
+With so many items that share the same features and similar descriptions, it's probably not easy to rank in the search engines for it.
 Google and other search engines value unique, original content.
-With your own website, you can have an entire page dedicated to that product with as much content as you want.
+With your website, you can have an entire page dedicated to that product with as much content as you want.
 You can create blog posts that talk about your product or feature groups of products.
-But in your Etsy shop, you’re strictly restricted to what they allow you to post.
+But in your Etsy shop, you're strictly restricted to what they allow you to post.

 Branding and professionalism

-That’s not going to help you much.
-But if you had your own site, it’d be “Oh, I got this online at The Sassy Shoe Stash with free shipping!
-Isn’t it great?”
+That's not going to help you much.
+But if you had your site, it'd be "Oh, I got this online at The Sassy Shoe Stash with free shipping!
+Isn't it great?"
 (Of course, with your business name instead of that silly name).